TayyabaAliRaja/Image-Classification-Using-BoVW/README.md

 ![Methodology](https://user-images.githubusercontent.com/127693395/224572829-81a890bd-4df7-4403-b665-8a6c212b6369.png)

-#Instructions for setting up the environment
+The project utilizes a range of software libraries and tools to accomplish its objectives.
+Specifically, the OpenCV-Python library is employed for image processing and visualization tasks, while the SIFT algorithm from OpenCV-Python is utilized for local feature extraction.
+The Scikit-learn library is used for k-means clustering to generate a visual vocabulary, and classification models such as SVM and Random Forest are employed for image classification.

+# Environment Set up
 In order to run the code, it is imperative to ensure that the relevant libraries are installed in the working environment.
-The libraries required for this purpose include OpenCV Python, Python, Scikit-learn, Matplotlib, Seaborn, and Numpy.
+The libraries required for this purpose include:
+OpenCV Python, Python, Scikit-learn, Matplotlib, Seaborn, and Numpy.
 To install these libraries, one may run a command in the IDE with the package name appended with an exclamation mark.
 This will trigger the installation process via the "pip" package manager.
+# The Folders Architecture
+The main folder consists of test and train folders and each of these folder contain the subfolders of relevant classes.
+# Optimal Clusters
+In order to find optimal numbers of visual words elbow method of K-means clustering is used. it is shown in the figure below.
+# Optimal Parameters
+In order to find optimal parameters of clustering algorithms, Grid search is used.
+The optimal parameters are given as shown in figure.
+# Quantitative Results
+Objects Dataset:
+Flowers Dataset:
+# Qualitative Results
+Objects Dataset:
+Flowers Dataset: